 Safety Rating & Damage Threshold

 Safety ratings and damage thresholds have a profound effect on the cost of your car insurance.
+According to the NHTSA 2020 record, traffic crashes are the number one problem in all American transportation.

 The higher the safety ratings, the lower the likelihood of injuries, the lower risk of your insurance company having to pay out considerable sums of money.
+BMW models overall perform quite well in crash tests, making sure preventing bodily injury is a high priority.
+Let’s look at a few average BMW models and see how they stack up against the IIHS safety ratings.

 Generally, BMW fares very well in safety rating tests by the IIHS and the National Highway Traffic Safety Administration.